Is for people to better understand the characteristics and situations which constitute the essence of our existence.

 Then, as if suddenly blind sighted, it was time to go off to college.
-At this point, I had not a single idea as to how I could monetize, much less make a living, out of the digital media skills I’d amassed, so, I choose the safe route.
+At this point, I had no idea how I could monetize, much less make a living, out of the digital media skills I’d amassed, so I choose the safe route.
 My family was in the produce business, “why not study agriculture and help grow the business?”
 Thus, my college pursuit began.
 In the interim, I’d continue to develop my competence in digital media so that one day, I’d align the two.
 But sometimes life has a funny way of working out.

 Midway into my senior year of college and after a long phase of "self-discovery," I was inspired.
-I was inspired to rekindle my passion for the arts, and share with others a new take on life.
+I was inspired to rekindle my passion for the arts and share with others a new take on life.
 It was with this passion that grew an insane idea, yes, THIS idea.
 So, I reached out to a few friends of mine, as it turned out I wasn't the only one crazy enough to think we could inspire action in others.
 And let's be honest here, today we live in a world of far too much uncertainty and hatred, it's time to wake up.
 So, here we are.
-It is my hope that one day we may be able to touch the lives of many, and as I enter my career in Finance post graduation, I plan on starting a seperate show tailored to those trying to survive this rat race.
+I hope that one day we may be able to touch the lives of many, and as I enter my career in Finance, I plan to start a separate show tailored for those trying to survive this rat race.
 A place for wisdom and a place for survival, a quintessential human experience; welcome to Being Human.